 This short film, Fléa Ceoil, received awards at several international film festivals and can be viewed in its entirety here.
 The concentrated scene with autoharps suggests that its director, Louis Marcus (Oscar nominated for two subsequent productions), took particular notice of them.
 If the resemblance between his brother David Marcus (photo) and the featured autoharper is not merely coincidental, it might explain the focus on that instrument.

 This would still not account for the number of them present at the event.
-It does indicate that the autoharp was more commonly encountered in such contexts than it subsequently became, reflecting a further aspect of its kinship with the hammered dulcimer.
+This also suggests that the autoharp was more commonly encountered in such contexts than it subsequently became.
 In any case, the film was intended to introduce an appreciable portion of its audience to ITM and the autoharp was part of that experience.

 The one shown in use is well known in the autoharp community as the Rosen model, so called for the large rose decal on its soundboard.
 It was made in East Germany and readily available in most European countries.
 The tune is played in D major but the corresponding autoharp chord bars are not in their factory positions.
 Their labels have also been removed, corroborating a reconfiguration.
 The cloth cover over the hitch pins is another non-standard detail.